-- 23. The Council has a written Constitution which identifies community focus, service delivery arrangements, structures and processes, risk management, internal control arrangements and standards of conduct.
-This sets out how the Council takes decisions, roles and responsibilities of members and officers, codes of conduct and procedure rules and also sets out the rights of citizens. - 24.
-Copies of the Council's Constitution are available to all on the Council's website. - 25.
+- 22. The Council has a written Constitution which identifies community focus, service delivery arrangements, structures and processes, risk management, internal control arrangements and standards of conduct.
+This sets out how the Council takes decisions, roles and responsibilities of members and officers, codes of conduct and procedure rules and also sets out the rights of citizens. - 23.
+Copies of the Council's Constitution are available to all on the Council's website. - 24.
 There are regular meetings of the Full Council, Policy and Resources Committee and the other Service and Regulatory Committees.
 Meetings are open to the public and written reports are available to the public through the Council's website.
-Information is only treated as confidential when it is necessary to do so for legal / commercial reasons in accordance with the provisions of the Local Government Act 1972 as amended. - 26.
-Councillors are assisted in their policy and decision-making roles by the advice of staff with suitable qualifications and experience, under the leadership of the Chief Executive.
-All reports requiring a decision from members include comments on financial, legal, equalities, sustainability, community safety (as relevant) and other appropriate issues such as potential risks to non-achievement, all of which ensures that comprehensive advice is provided prior to decisions being taken. - 27.
+Information is only treated as confidential when it is necessary to do so for legal / commercial reasons in accordance with the provisions of the Local Government Act 1972 as amended.
+During 2020/21 meetings were held virtually with access to the public maintained through a combination of direct access to the virtual meeting platform and live streaming.

+- 25. Councillors are assisted in their policy and decision-making roles by the advice of staff with suitable qualifications and experience, under the leadership of the Chief Executive.
+All reports requiring a decision from members include comments on financial, legal, equalities, sustainability, community safety (as relevant) and other appropriate issues such as potential risks to non-achievement, all of which ensures that comprehensive advice is provided prior to decisions being taken. - 26.
 Local Authorities operating a committee system do not have to have or appoint separate overview and scrutiny committees.
 The scrutiny function for health and community safety is undertaken by the Leisure Environment and Community Committee.
-At Three Rivers District Council the review and scrutiny of policy is co-ordinated through the Policy and Resources Committee. - 28.
+At Three Rivers District Council the review and scrutiny of policy is co-ordinated through the Policy and Resources Committee. - 27.
 The Council's protocols and procedures are reviewed and updated on a regular basis for standing orders, financial regulations, a scheme of delegation and supporting procedure notes/ manuals clearly defining how decisions are taken and the process and controls required to manage risks.
-Compliance with established policies, procedures, laws and

-- regulations is achieved through a combination of training events, written policy and procedural documentation, authorisation procedures, managerial supervision, review by internal and external audit and use of the disciplinary procedure where appropriate. - 29.
-Codes of Conduct defining the standards of behaviour for members, staff, our partners and the community have been developed and communicated and are available on the Council's website. - 30.
-The Solicitor to the Council is the Council's Monitoring Officer and duties include: maintaining the council's Constitution; reporting on any potential or actual illegality or maladministration; and giving advice to the Leader and councillors on the Constitution or issues of maladministration, financial impropriety or probity. - 31.
+Compliance with established policies, procedures, laws and regulations is achieved through a combination of training events, written policy and procedural documentation, authorisation procedures, managerial supervision, review by internal and external audit and use of the disciplinary procedure where appropriate. - 28.
+Codes of Conduct defining the standards of behaviour for members, staff, our partners and the community have been developed and communicated and are available on the Council's website.
+A new Code of Conduct for Members was approved at Annual Council on 25th May 2021 and is now in force.
+All Members are required to undergo training on the Code and that process is almost complete, with a final session scheduled for September 2021. - 29.
+The Solicitor to the Council is the Council's Monitoring Officer and duties include: maintaining the council's Constitution; reporting on any potential or actual illegality or maladministration; and giving advice to the Leader and councillors on the Constitution or issues of maladministration, financial impropriety or probity. - 30.
 The Shared Director of Finance is the statutory Chief Finance Officer.
 Duties include: overall responsibility for financial administration, reporting on any actual or potential instances of illegality in expenditure, including unlawful loss or deficiency or illegal items of account, and giving advice to the Council on financial planning.